LoadingByte/SkinShifter/README.md

 SkinShifter is a Minecraft mod that allows players to change their skin to arbitrary images.
 It also supports multiplayer.

-In order to use this mod, you first need to install GuiLib as a dependency!

 License
 -------